A new mom’s worst fear is not being able to produce enough milk. So, suffering from an overactive letdown is probably the last thing you expected.

 1: Use Nursing Pads

-Unfortunately, nipple pads will probably be a necessity until your milk supply stabilizes in the coming weeks.
-Nipple pads adhere to the cup of your bra and prevent your leaky breasts from embarrassing you in public
+Nipple pads adhere to the cup of your bra and prevent your leaky breasts from embarrassing you in public .

 (If your breasts hasn’t leaked in public yet, just get ready for it…)